What All Nurses Need to Know About Pregnant and Postpartum Patients

 During early pregnancy, outpatient management is usually appropriate; these patients are monitored at home for blood pressure, proteinuria, and other signs and symptoms of preeclampsia and may be prescribed oral antihypertensives.
 Regular fetal monitoring is necessary to evaluate fetal well-being.

-Severe hypertension requires immediate intervention with intravenous medications such labetalol and/or hydralazine.
+Severe hypertension requires immediate intervention with intravenous medications such as labetalol and/or hydralazine.
 Glucocorticoids may be administered to enhance fetal lung maturity.
-Low-dose aspirin started prior to 20 weeks’ gestation for patients with average or high risk of developing preeclampsia may be given to decrease the likelihood of developing preeclampsia or its subsequent placental and fetal effects (Melvin & Funai, 2022).
+Low-dose aspirin started prior to 20 weeks’ gestation for patients with average or high risk of developing preeclampsia may be given to decrease the likelihood of developing preeclampsia or its subsequent placental and fetal effects (Melvin & Funai, 2025).

 Nursing Care